You can access the service in a number of ways, which can be found here.

 Following your assessment we will be able to discuss treatment options or next steps with you.
 For more information about the treatment options we offer at TalkingSpace Plus please click here.

 You can expect regular sessions with the same worker.
 During sessions you will work together to help you reach your goals and you will develop ideas for things you can try outside your sessions – putting things into practice between sessions will be an important part of therapy.

 You will be expected to attend your sessions and to let your worker know in advance if, for any reason, you are unable to attend.
-If you have to miss the occasional appointment (e.g. if you are unwell, have childcare problems), then your worker may be able to rearrange them.
-However, if you miss two or more appointments your treatment sessions may have to stop and you will have to re-refer if further treatment is required.
+In order for treatment to work well it is important you attend your sessions.
+If for any reason you are unable to attend your session it is important to let your worker know in advance. (e.g. if you are unwell, have childcare problems) However, we do have a policy where if you miss two or more appointments you may be discharged and you will have to re-refer if further treatment is required.

 IAPT stands for Improving Access to Psychological Therapy and is an NHS service designed to offer short-term psychological therapies to people suffering from anxiety, depression and stress.
 This also includes treatment for panic, specific phobias, obsessive compulsive disorder, social anxiety, health or illness anxiety.

 CBT stands for Cognitive Behavioural Therapy.
 It is a psychological treatment for both depression and different anxiety disorders.
 CBT is a practical and structured approach that provides coping strategies which you can try out with our support.
 CBT helps people to see how their thoughts affect how they feel and how they behave.

 The treatment we offer is predominantly based on the principles of Cognitive Behavioural Therapy (CBT).
 This talking therapy helps you to:

 Some people refer to CBT as a ‘doing therapy’, as it is based on practical support.
 You will learn techniques and strategies to enable you to make changes to your behaviours and thoughts.
 This in turn will help you feel better.